 FAQs About Asbestos and Plumbers

-Is asbestos used in plumbing?
+Is there asbestos in plumbing?

 Yes.
 Before the early 1980s, many plumbers encountered asbestos-containing pipes, insulation, joint compounds, and other substances on a daily basis.